gregwhitaker/pubnub-example/README.md

 # pubnub-example

-Simple example of using PubNub to publish and subscribe to messages.
+Example of using PubNub to publish and subscribe to messages.

 ## License
 MIT License